Christmas in Germany

 In German Happy/Merry Christmas is 'Frohe Weihnachten'.
 Happy/Merry Christmas in lots more languages.

-Christmas Day is called “Erster Feiertag” ('first celebration') and the 26th December is known as "Zweiter Feiertag” ('second celebration') and also “Zweiter Weihnachtsfeiertag” which translates as Boxing Day (although it doesn’t literally mean that)!
+Christmas Day is called “Erster Feiertag” ('first celebration') and the 26th December is known as 'Zweiter Feiertag' ('second celebration') and also 'Zweiter Weihnachtsfeiertag'.
+This is another day off work and is like Boxing Day in the UK and some other countries.

 In some parts of Germany, mainly the south east of the country, children write to the 'das Christkind/Christkindl' asking for presents.
 The letters to the Christkind are decorated with sugar glued to the envelope to make them sparkly and attractive to look at.
 Children leave the letters on the windowsill at the beginning of or during Advent.